-At December 31, 2018, the Company had a total of approximately \$62.5 million in outstanding commitments comprised of (i) 36 commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) four capital commitments that had not been fully called.
-The Company recognized unrealized depreciation of \$132,000 on the outstanding unfunded loan commitments and no unrealized appreciation or depreciation on the outstanding unfunded capital commitments during theyear ended December 31, 2018.
-At December 31, 2017, the Company had a total of approximately \$45.4 million in outstanding commitments comprised of (i) 28 commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) four capital commitment that had not been fully called.
-The Company recognized unrealized appreciation of approximately \$14,000 on the outstanding unfunded loan commitments and no unrealized appreciation or depreciation on the outstanding unfunded capital commitments during the year ended December 31, 2017.
+At December 31, 2019, the Company had a total of approximately \$46.3 million in outstanding commitments comprised of (i) 36 commitments to fund revolving loans that had not been fully drawn or term loans that had not been funded and (ii) five capital commitments that had not been fully called.
+The Company recognized unrealized appreciation of \$323,000 on the outstanding unfunded loan commitments and no unrealized appreciation or depreciation on the outstanding unfunded capital commitments during the year ended December 31, 2019.
+At December 31, 2018, the Company had a total of approximately \$62.5 million in outstanding commitments comprised of (i) 36 commitments to fund revolving loans that had not been fully drawn or term loans that had not been fully called.
+The Company recognized unrealized depreciation of approximately \$132,000 on the outstanding unfunded loan commitments and no unrealized appreciation or depreciation on the outstanding unfunded capital commitments during the year ended December 31, 2018.